Anirbit-AI/hugo-pages/content/authors/anirbit/_index.md

 highlight_name: false

 # Organizational groups that you belong to (for People widget)
-#   Remove this if you are not using the People widget.
+#   Remove this if you are not using the People widgeI am deeply intrigued about how deep-learning and neural nets seem to land us at exciting new questions about differential equations and functional analysis.
+I aspire to unravel these emerging questions in mathematics. t.
 user_groups:
 - Supervisor